Guide to Malaga Fair 2023

 When is Malaga fair?

-Malaga Fair 2021 has been cancelled.
-Usually, the Fair runs for 7 days between 12 and 22 August.
-Celebrations start with a massive firework display near the port at midnight on the Friday before the official start date.
+After a two-year hiatus, Malaga is back in 2022!
+It runs for 7 days between 13 and 20 August.
+Celebrations start with a massive firework display near the port at midnight on the Friday before the official start date (12 August in 2022).
 Then festivities continue on La Malagueta beach with a concert, usually featuring one of Spain’s best-known singers or groups.

 Where does Malaga fair take place?